-Must-have tips to crush your 2019 photo content
+Must-have tips to crush your holiday photo content

 Product and food photos are HARD!
 All those beautiful shots you see on Instagram and Pinterest?
 You better believe a ton of trial and error and practice went into them looking so flawless!
 While we mere photo mortals may never hit "flawless" status, we can get close by doing as the pros do!
-So friends, let's talk must-have tips and techniques of 2019, shall we?
+So friends, let's talk must-have tips and techniques of the holiday season, shall we?
+All of the photos are clickable links, too, in case you feel like recreating the shot yourself.

 After you've internalized these babies and given a couple of them a shot, head over to the Replica Facebook Community and post it up!
 The Community is a place for us to share our photo struggles and triumphs, learn from each other, and lift each other up.
 Because the struggle is real and we're in this together!